gprouxx/digital-value-challenge/README.md

 - Implement each level in ascending order (last two levels are optional)
 - Commit at the end of each level
 - Provide instructions to run each level of the challenge
-- Host the last level of the challenge
+- Host the highest level achieved of the challenge

 ## Rules